-Husband and wife Ahmet Erkaya and Anastasia Koutsioukis opened this inviting Mediterranean restaurant in the Design District in 2009.
-Housed in a restored 1940s bungalow Mandolin Aegean Bistro’s greatest draw is its outdoor area (followed closely by its homely bakering a garden patch where seasonal ingredients are harvested on site).
-Akin to the sunwashed tavernas of Greece and Turkey, this dinky little restaurant serves up grilled octopus with lemon and olive oil, a succulent lamb gyro and a matchless Greek salad.
+This inviting Mediterranean restaurant opened in Miami’s Design District in 2009.
+Housed in a restored 1940s bungalow, Mandolin Aegean Bistro’s greatest draw is its 150-cover outdoor area.
+Akin to the sun-washed tavernas of Greece and Turkey, this dinky little restaurant serves up grilled octopus with lemon and olive oil, a succulent lamb gyro, and a matchless Greek salad.
 Honorary mention goes to their finer assortment of dips from Turkey (hummus, tomato-walnut dip, beet purée) and Greece (tzatziki, tarama, eggplant purée).
 Scrumptious.

 Wynwood Arts District

-Easily one of the most Instagrammed places in Miami, Wynwood Walls is an outdoor exhibit like none other we’ve seen or experienced.
-The once forgotten industrial zone of Wynwood proved the perfect canvas for graffiti artists, including Shepard Fairey, Os Gemeos, Ron English, Jeff Soto, and Barry McGee, to paint major large-scale murals and so a hipster’s paradise was born.
-With bustling restaurants and a diverse shopping scene circling its four-block radius, a trip to Wynwood can be as long or short as time allows – tours of the Wynwood walls (when conducted independent of a tour guide can run as short as 20 minutes).
-A blend of well-known names and up-and-coming artists, those keen to gather a little more background should pencil in a visit in line with Second Saturday Art Walks.
+The Instagram-friendly Wynwood Walls is an outdoor exhibit that’s a must on any Miami to-do list.
+Turns out, the former industrial zone of Wynwood proved the ideal canvas for graffiti artists, including Shepard Fairey and Barry McGee, to paint major large-scale murals and so a hipster’s paradise was born.
+With bustling restaurants and a diverse shopping scene circling its four-block radius, a trip to Wynwood can be as long or short as time allows.

 Vizcaya Museum and Gardens

-A museum – and a national landmark – dedicated to the early days of Miami’s rise, Vizcaya Museum and Gardens is a mecca of old-school European design.
-The waterfront home harbours many treasures, including 2,500 antique art objects and furnishings – a collection that pales in comparison to nature’s own.
+A museum – and a national landmark – Vizcaya Museum and Gardens is a mecca of European design.
 Visitors to the museum can explore 10 acres of immaculately landscaped gardens and 25 acres of endangered forest lands.
 The sweetest discoveries: 2,000 orchids bedded in the gardens and whimsical seashell grottos made for a nymph.